Santiago-Scheinig/minishell/README.md

 Check stash list						|	git stash list

 Resolve merge conflicts manually		|	Open the conflicted file and fix the sections marked by Git (<<<<<<<)

+# 💡 Typical Workflow
+1. Switch to main and pull the latest changes from GitHub git checkout main git pull origin main

+2. Create a new branch from updated main git checkout -b feature/new-builtin

+3. Work on the branch, then push it git add . git commit -m "Add new builtin command" git push origin feature/new-builtin

+4. Open a PR on GitHub and merge once approved

+5. Switch back to main and pull merged changes git checkout main git pull origin main